Should you take a Gap Year?

 If you’ll be using a gap year to travel, instead of aimless galavanting, make plans to get involved in a variety of cultural or volunteer activities.
 Learning about other lands and their people adds to your knowledge and experience.
 A gap year should help you make sure you’re heading in the right direction, and expanding your horizons can help you accomplish this.

-So, is a gap year just for indecisive youths who want a break?
+All said and done, you might still be wondering – is a gap year just for indecisive youths who want a break?
 Not at all.
 Heading off to school will cost you a few grand.
 Taking time to grow up is priceless.
 Each person is different and deals with decisions in their own way.
 Some are decisive and confident.
 Others need time to think it through.
 If you’re among the latter, taking a gap year could be the best decision you’ll make.